Letter 7025: Ad Galactorium comitem

 To Count Galactorius

-I have often wished to make myself a sailor with an oar, so that a boat might go on wave-breaking courses through the waters; or to be carried by rapid gusts over the back of the Garonne [the great river of southwestern Gaul, reaching the sea near Bordeaux], hurrying toward Bordeaux — carried swiftly by sails, with the north wind behind me on the wandering flood, and then the breeze returning me to that harbor-shore where holy Bishop Gundegisilus most devotedly serves God, who shines as an altar of God for the summit of his people.
+I have often wished to make myself a sailor with an oar, so that a boat might go on wave-breaking courses through the waters; or to be carried by rapid gusts over the back of the Garonne, hurrying toward Bordeaux — and sails might draw me with a favorable North Wind across the wave-wandering flood, and then the breeze return me to that harbor-shore where holy Bishop Gundegisilus most devotedly offers his sacred duties, who shines as God's altar for the summit of his people.

 XXV